-The Single Phase Motor is not self starting and hence needs an auxiliary means or equipment to start the single phase induction motor.
-Mechanical methods are impractical and, therefore the motor is started temporarily converting it into two phase motor.
+The Single Phase Motor is not self-starting and hence needs an auxiliary means or equipment to start the single-phase induction motor.
+Mechanical methods are impractical and, therefore the motor is started temporarily converting into a two-phase motor.

 - Split Phase Motor

 - Capacitor Start Capacitor Run Motor or Two value capacitor motor

 - Permanent Split Capacitor (PSC) or Single value capacitor motor

 - Shaded Pole Motor.

 All these starting methods are explained individually in detail in the separate articles.
 These starting methods depend on the two alternating fields displaced in space and phase.